Classical Conditioning Fails to Elicit Allodynia in an Experimental Study with Healthy Humans

 PainSci commentary on Madden 2017: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.

-The study concludes that classical conditioning definitely did not induce allodynia under these conditions, but also makes it clear “this is isn’t over,” more study really is needed:
+The study concludes that classical conditioning definitely did not induce allodynia under these conditions, but also makes it clear that “this is isn’t over”:

-Importantly, this study does not provide conclusive evidence that allodynia cannot be induced using classical conditioning—only that the present carefully designed paradigm did not induce allodynia in this sample.
-It remains possible that allodynia might be induced under different conditions—perhaps with different stimuli, different anatomical sites, or different conditions of implicit threats.
+Importantly, this study does not provide conclusive evidence that allodynia cannot be induced using classical conditioning — only that the present carefully designed paradigm did not induce allodynia in this sample.
+It remains possible that allodynia might be induced under different conditions — perhaps with different stimuli, different anatomical sites, or different conditions of implicit threats.

 - Timing!
 The “simultaneous” pairing of stimuli was not perfectly aligned, so maybe the conditioning wasn’t good enough.